motine/MarkdownCodePacker/README.md

 ## TODO

 - write README
+- Support binaries and other encodings than UTF-8
 - Rename to Markdown Code Archive?
 - Add versioning: If you are using GitHub or BitBucket for your hosting, you will need to create a tag each time you want to make a new version available to users.
 The tag names must be a semantic version number.
 - Publish